Global Navier-Stokes flows for non-decaying initial data with slowly decaying oscillation: Introduction

 Once we have shown $w(t) \in E^6$ for almost all $t<T$, we can extend the solution as in \cite{LR} and \cite{KS}.
 However, we avoid using the strong-weak uniqueness as in \cite{LR,KS}, and choose to verify the definition of local energy solutions directly as in \cite{MaMiPr}.

 The rest of the paper consists of the following sections.
 In Section \ref{pre}, we discuss the properties of the heat flow $e^{t\De}u_0$, especially the decay of its gradient at spatial infinity assuming \eqref{ini.decay}.
 In Section \ref{loc.ex.sec}, we recall the definition of local energy solutions as in \cite{KS} and use our revised approximation scheme to find a local energy solution local-in-time.
 In Section \ref{decay.est.sec}, we find a new pressure decomposition formula suitable of using the decay of $\nb V$, prove the estimate \eqref{eq1.5} and the strong local energy inequality, and then do the local energy estimate of $w\chi_R$, which implies $w(t) \in E^6$ for almost all $t$.
 In Section \ref{global.sec}, we construct the desired time-global local energy solution.
+In Section \ref{sec6}, by a similar and easier proof, we additionally obtain perturbations of time-global solutions with no spatial oscillation decay.